AugurProject/augur/packages/augur-ui/README.md

 Want to know where the css for pagination is?
 Don't bother tracing where/how they're included, just search your files for `pag` >>>and `pagination.less` will pop up.

-Want to see how the login account gets updated?
-Search the files for `login` >>> and `update-login-account.js` will appear.

 ## #2: Verify endpoints the UI is connected to